We have compiled a list of frequently asked questions which we hope you will find useful.

 From which schools do pupils join Guildford High School?

 Pupils join us from a wide range of schools around the local area and further afield, we do not have preferred schools.
-Pupils from independent and state schools thrive at Guildford High School and approximately 30% of the offers made to girls joining Year 7 (11+) are to girls previously at state schools.
+Pupils from independent and state schools thrive at Guildford High School and approximately 30% of the offers made to pupils joining Year 7 (11+) are to those previously at state schools.

 How do pupils move from the Junior School to the Senior School?